life-and-dev/son/son-of-god.draft.md

 >
 > -- Luke 1:31-35 (ESV)

 Mary had no husband, and the Holy Spirit impregnated her.
-This technically makes **God** (through the Holy Spirit) Jesus' biological Father.
+This technically makes [the Holy Spirit](trinity/holy-spirit.md) Jesus' biological Father.
+This is a problem for [Trinitarians](trinity.md) who belief the Holy Spirit is a distinct person from "the Father".

 ### Adam: A Precedent for Divine Sonship